oluceps/nixos-config/README.md

 __Overlay & nixosModules__

-This flake contains overlay and modules of few packages,
+Contains overlay and modules of few packages,

 Applying: